 Several studies have shown that clutter can have a negative impact on your mental and physical health!
 Stress levels tend to be higher in people that live in a cluttered home, and that clutter can leave you feeling nervous, anxious, or depressed.

-The process of decluttering is important because it doesn’t just make your home beautiful… it is also be a form of self-care.
+The process of decluttering is important because it doesn’t just make your home beautiful… it can also be a form of self-care.

 One of the first steps in decluttering is to find your why.